 1) Pilots are pros!
-Well trained to make the flight as smooth as possible.
+They are well trained to make the flight as smooth as possible.

-2) Airplanes can safely fly all the way to their destination on ONE engine.
+2) Airplanes can safely fly all the way to their destination on only ONE engine.

 3) Planes have back- up systems so if something goes wrong there is another system ready to kick into gear!